matheus-rossi/docs/docs/development/index.md

 [Brew - Site](https://brew.sh/)

 All steps here documented by default uses brew as a package manager.
-Brew is famous in macOS, but can also be installed on linux machines.
+Brew is famous in macOS, but can also be installed on linux machines, and windows (WSL).

 ![HomeBrew](./brew.png)